Deploy AI agents to your entire organization via IdP

 Prerequisites

-Before you begin, ensure you have:
+Before you begin, confirm you have the following:

 • SSO already configured for your organization.
-See SSO setup
+See SSO setup if you have not done this yet.

 Step 1: Set your agents to Private visibility